‘Some People Only Know Feminist Bookstores from Portlandia.’

 Who’s your favorite regular?

 There was the five-year-old daughter of the owner of a thrift store on the next block who would come in, find some books, walk to the front, and hand me a five-dollar bill over the counter with a beatific smile.
+She wasn’t totally clear on the concept of sales tax, but I usually covered it for her.

 What’s the craziest situation you’ve ever had to deal with in the store?